anjrober/echo-sonos/README.md

 # Create the Alexa Skill that will send events to AWS Lambda
 1. Create a new Skill in the Alexa Skills control panel on Amazon.
 You need a developer account to do this.
 2. Name can be whatever you want.
 "Invocation" is what you say (I used "Sonos").
+         --- NOTE: I (infofiend) used "Blade" as the invocation because I felt that Echo had a little difficulty with "Sonos"---

 3. Put a dummy value in the Endpoint.
 We'll come back to this.
 4. Click Next, taking you to Interaction Model.
 Copy this repo's "echo/intents.json" into the "Intent Schema" field, and "echo/utterances.txt" into "Sample Utterances".
 5. Don't test yet, just save.
 Click back to "Skill Information" and copy the "Application ID".
 You'll need this for Lambda.